-- 1. Start FlashPro.
-If necessary, create a new project. - 2.
+- Start FlashPro.
+If necessary, create a new project.
+You must have a FlashPro programmer connected to use SmartDebug. - 2.
 Set up your FlashPro Project with or without a PDB file.
 If you are in single-device mode you will need a PDB file.
 You can create a PDB file in both Single Device and Chain mode.